Edwin Abbott Abbott

-Biography
+Early life and education

 Edwin Abbott Abbott was the eldest son of Edwin Abbott (1808–1882), headmaster of the Philological School, Marylebone, and his wife, Jane Abbott (1806–1882).
 His parents were first cousins.

 He was born in London and educated at the City of London School and at St John's College, Cambridge, where he took the highest honours of his class in classics, mathematics and theology, and became a fellow of his college.
 In particular, he was 1st Smith's prizeman in 1861.

+Career

 In 1862 he took orders.
 After holding masterships at King Edward's School, Birmingham, he succeeded G. F. Mortimer as headmaster of the City of London School in 1865, at the early age of 26.
 There, he oversaw the education of future Prime Minister H. H. Asquith.
 Abbott was Hulsean lecturer in 1876.

 He retired in 1889, and devoted himself to literary and theological pursuits.
-Abbott's liberal inclinations in theology were prominent both in his educational views and in his books.
+Abbott's open-minded inclinations in theology were prominent both in his educational views and in his books.
 His Shakespearian Grammar (1870) is a permanent contribution to English philology.
 In 1885, he published a life of Francis Bacon.
 His theological writings include three anonymously published religious romances – Philochristus (1878), where he tried to raise interest in Gospels reading, Onesimus (1882), and Silanus the Christian (1908).

 More weighty contributions are the anonymous theological discussion The Kernel and the Husk (1886), Philomythus (1891), his book The Anglican Career of Cardinal Newman (1892), and his article "The Gospels" in the ninth edition of the Encyclopædia Britannica, embodying a critical view which caused considerable stir in the English theological world.
 He also wrote St Thomas of Canterbury, His Death and Miracles (1898), Johannine Vocabulary (1905), and Johannine Grammar (1906).

 Abbott also wrote educational textbooks, one being Via Latina: A First Latin Book which was published in 1880 and distributed around the world within the education system.